Ibuprofen/cv/README.md

 Tech used at PbNation: `php` `mysql` `mysqli` `redhat` `memcached` `vbulletin` `apache` `nginx`

 + On Call 24/7.
-+ Responsible for scaling up 14th (at that time) largest message board on the Internet and the 3rd largest. vBulletin forum install.
-See big-boards.com
++ Responsible for scaling up 14th (at that time) largest message board on the Internet and the 3rd largest vBulletin forum install.
 + Interface with 100+ volunteer members.
 + Responsible for troubleshooting and helping maintain a cluster serving 500,000 registered users, serving over 30 million page views a month.
 + Helped the vbulletin community by open sourcing some of our code to aid with scaling issues.